steveloughran/cloudstore/README.md

 Possible future work

-* Exploration of higher performance IO
+* Exploration of higher performance IO.
 * Diagnostics/testing of integration with foundational Hadoop operations.
 * Improving CLI testing with various probes designed to be invoked in a shell and fail with meaningful exit codes.
 E.g: verifying that a filesystem has a specific (key, val)